AT-Blaze/AT-Blaze.github.io/content/posts/flip-phone.md

 Images that come in are super small and low res, can read anything anyone sends if it has text.
 Texting isnt too bad.
 I also got a text earlier and replied with a call which was well recieved, so thats exciting.

 Other than that, while I was at work I just checked my email or any other messaging services on my laptop.

+3/21/2025 - Day 2
+---
+Today I didn't bring my iphone with me to work, just my flip phone.
+One other thing is some of my contacts didn't sync, so I had one or two friends I wanted to text who I couldn't reach.
+Another thing is I reached out to a friend I hadn't talked to in a while, those convos can be hard because its too difficult to type everything out.
+I'm sure I'll get faster on the predictive keyboard as time goes on.

+Suprisingly havent had any 2FA things yet, so we'll see how that goes.
+No music on here yet either.
+I cant even change the background, its pretty mid lol.
+I would consider getting a more serious flip phone if I were gonna stick with it.
+Especially because I dont think this one supports RCS, which I think, if I understand it right, makes texts a lot more functional.
+We'll see how it goes.